-Yes, Glorioso Tree Services carries both Liability Insurance and coverage under Workplace Safety and Insurance Board for all its employees.
-All our work practices comply with the Occupational Health and Safety Act as well as the Industry Safe Work Practices.
+Yes, Glorioso Tree Services carries both Liability Insurance and coverage under Workers Compensation for all its employees.
+All our work practices comply with the OSH Act as well as the Industry Safe Work Practices.

 Each tree is different, so Glorioso Tree Service bases their price on access (can our trucks/equipment reach the tree?), the size of the tree, the level of difficulty (are there wires involved?), and the amount of clean up (do you want to chip the brush or cut the wood).
 Because of these factors, one of our Professionals meets with you personally to provide you with the information you need to make an educated decision before your job is scheduled.
 Estimates are free.
 Payment can be made by cash, check,Visa, Mastercard and American express.